mikehenrty/fxos-shb-plus/README.md

-# fxos-shb-plus
+# Homebar Plus
-Add show windows, and back button to software home button
+Add show windows, and kill app button to the software home button bar